 When you buy herbs at the grocery store, you don’t really have any control over their quality.
 We all like to assume that the herbs we buy are good quality, but there can be a few problems with the typical grocery store bottled herbs that you don’t have with your own home-grown herbs.

 First, many dried herbs are not organic, which means that they’ve been sprayed with toxic pesticides.
-Of course, some herbs are organic, which is great, but they’re also usually quite a bit more expensive, and there’s usually less variety in the organic herb section than there is in the regular section.
+Of course, some herbs are organic, which is great, but they’re also usually quite a bit more expensive, and there’s usually less variety in the organic herb section than there is in the regular section, depending on where you are doing your shopping.

 How to Dry Your Own Herbs